Can you live a peaceful life in chaotic times? That depends on your personality and your definition of peace.

 Practice this wherever and whenever you feel stressed and let your breath and thinking bring you peace.

-To explore more simple tips for a more peaceful life click here.
-This article is a great place to start developing habits that support a peaceful life.
+To explore additional tips for a more peaceful life click here.

 Find role models